Thursday, October 17, 2019

 Thrill Ride of the Year: One Chicago Crossover "Infection"

-The three-hour crossover event started like any other day as the gang from Fire, Med, and PD had a tailgating party outside of Solider Stadium.
+The three-hour crossover event started like any other day as the Fire, Med, and PD gang had a tailgating party outside of Solider Stadium.
 But soon, they notice a mysterious man drawing a big crowd and collapse; when they check on him, they see his leg has been infected.
 What turns into a baffling mystery turns into a horror as not only the guy from the game but four more people (including a mother and her child) showing the same symptoms of the flesh-eating bacteria.

 As soon as Fire, Med, and PD work, an arson occurs at the University of Chicago bio-lab.
 Voight and the team take a foot on the case, and soon Hailey finds the next victim but also has contact with the victim with her blood on her.
 As Hailey is in quarantine along with everyone from that building as its placement zero, Will and a former colleague work with the scientist from the university laboratory to find a cure for this disease.
 If that wasn't enough, Goodwin is getting killed by the press as they're just trying to put fear into the news, while those in quarantine escape because they don't want to be there.